h471x/php_mail/config/DATABASE_README.md

 - This will reload the MySQL privileges database so that parameter we set before is applied

+## NOTES:

+# Show all MySQL Users
+SELECT User, Host FROM mysql.user;

+# Delete a User
+DROP USER 'emailAdmin'@'%';
+Here the % is the scope

 ## That's you can now login with new user !!